Justineeeeee what font did you use on your double exposure tutorial banner?

 With 64bit, you can’t load video files, so I use KMPlayer to cap, and Bridge to choose my caps.
 This is kind of hard to explain, but if, let’s say, each individual cap needs separate editing for some reason (I’m blanking, but let’s say the background needs to be blacked out or the subject needs to be cut out), I just open them one by one and use an action to edit the caps/combine them into a single file.
 But if they don’t, you can use Bridge to load multiple images into a single file automatically.

-Anonymous said: im not sure how to put this, but, where do you find/download the gifs that you like, edit, and upload?
+im not sure how to put this, but, where do you find/download the gifs that you like, edit, and upload?

 um… if I’m understanding you correctly, I make my own from the highest quality video files I can find.
 I generally don’t gif anything below a 720.

 I use KMPlayer, Bridge, and CS6 to gif.